cbonoz/hackfs21/README.md

 - Unlock Protocol (purchasing): Provides cryptocurrency gateway to enable visitors/customers to purchase items from the checkout page. https://app.unlock-protocol.com/dashboard
 - Audius: Music sharing and content listings.
 Audius API is integrated into the product for musicians to be able to sell rights/use to their music through catalog pages.
 Lookup any playlist ID and get an instant page.
 - Ceramic: Used for storefront metadata storage and retrieval using streams (community node: https://developers.ceramic.network/run/nodes/community-nodes/).
 When a product page is accessed, a ceramic stream with the streamId of the page cid is opened and the metadata is rendered with the products from IPFS.
-- Fluence: Price oracle interaction for rendering real time USD quotes on checkout pages based on latest Eth price (fluence enables doing this without a deployed smart contract or other oracle).
+- Fluence: Price oracle interaction for rendering real time USD quotes on checkout pages based on latest Eth price.
+Fluence enables doing this without a deployed smart contract or other oracle.
+Custom checkout pages would also be generated via an IPNS call.

 ### How to run